Week 2 Waiver Wire: Breakout Fantasy Football Pickups After Opening Sunday

 Will Dissly, Seattle Seahawks (19.5 points, 1 percent)

 Carolina Panthers tight end Greg Olsen left his game with the Dallas Cowboys early due to a foot injury suffered in the first quarter.
-Hopefully Olsen returns to the field soon, but if he is out for any extended period of time, rookie Ian Thomas should be seeing the bulk of snaps at tight end.
+Hopefully Olsen returns to the field soon, but if he is out for an extended period of time, rookie Ian Thomas should be seeing the bulk of snaps at tight end.
 Thomas didn't see much action, as he caught just two passes for four yards, but he's potentially worth a flyer.

 Elsewhere, Seattle Seahawks tight end Will Dissly was one of the week's biggest surprises, as he caught three passes for 105 yards and one touchdown.
 It's highly doubtful we'll see the tight end average 35 yards per reception every week, but he was second on the team in targets with five.
 His situation is something to monitor moving forward.